HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 # Configuring DAM Indexing

-This page contains instructions on how to add configurations of the OpenSearch middleware and enable DAM indexing.
+This page contains instructions on how to add configurations of the OpenSearch middleware and enable Digital Asset Management (DAM) indexing.

 ## Prerequisite

 OpenSearch must be enabled.

-## Adding OpenSearch Middleware Configurations to Enable DAM Indexing
+## Adding OpenSearch middleware configurations to enable DAM indexing

 Go to the `values.yaml` file and refer to the following Helm values to add configurations of OpenSearch middleware: